Windsor lines of the London and South Western Railway: Staines, Wokingham and Woking Railway

-Local interests in Staines, northern Surrey and Berkshire, became frustrated at not being connected to the railway network, and in October 1852 they formed the Staines, Wokingham and Woking Junction Railway.
-They obtained their act of Parliament on 8 July 1853, with authorised share capital £300,000.
-Their line was to run from the LSWR at Staines to join the Reading, Guildford and Reigate Railway, at Wokingham.
+Local interests in Staines, northern Surrey and Berkshire, became frustrated at not being connected to the railway network, and in October 1852 they formed the Staines, Wokingham and Woking Railway (SW&WR).
+They obtained their act of Parliament, the Staines, Wokingham, and Woking Railway Act 1853 (16 & 17 Vict. c. lxxxv), on 8 July 1853, with authorised share capital £300,000.
+Their line was to run from the LSWR at Staines to join the Reading, Guildford and Reigate Railway (RG&RR) at Wokingham.
 The RG&RR was sponsored by the South Eastern Railway.
 There would also be a branch line from Staines to Woking, but in fact this was never built.

 The line was opened from Staines to Ascot on 4 June 1856, and on to Wokingham on 9 July 1856.
-The LSWR worked the line under temporary agreements at first but from 25 March 1858 a 42-year lease was concluded.
+The LSWR worked the line under temporary agreements at first but from 25 March 1858 a 42-year lease was concluded, and then authorised by the Staines, Wokingham and Woking Railway Act 1858 (21 & 22 Vict. c. lviii).